beakerandjake/quote-hero/api/README.md

 ## Usage

-This application depends on the elasticsearch containers running and healthy, and is intended to be ran through docker compose.
+This application depends on the elasticsearch service being healthy, and is intended to be ran through docker compose.

 At the root of the repo run: